 Getting admission to medical universities could be stressful and time-consuming.
-Every university has different admission rules – while the majority of schools have written entrance exams, there are also medical faculties, which are giving admission based on results from secondary school, SAT, extra-curricular activities, etc. We will take a look at those, where you don’t need to write an entrance exam.
+Every university has different admission rules – while the majority of schools in Europe have written entrance exams sometimes followed by an oral interview (typically in the Czech Republic), there are also medical faculties, which are giving admission based on results from secondary school, BMAT, UCAT, SAT, extra-curricular activities, etc. We will take a look at those, where you don’t need to write an entrance exam.
 Application fee in most of these universities is below 100€.

-Riga Stradins University, Latvia – Riga Stradins University is offering programs in General medicine and Dental medicine in English for international students.
-There are two intakes (September and February intake), which is exceptional in Europe.
+Riga Stradins University is offering programs in General medicine and Dental medicine in English for international students.
+There are two intakes (September and February intake), which are exceptional in Europe.
 Applicants need to submit English proficiency certificates, 2 letters of reference, a motivational letter, and academic documents from secondary school.
-The most important are good or excellent results from biology, chemistry, mathematics and chemistry.
+The most important is good or excellent results from biology, chemistry, mathematics, and chemistry.
 The minimum mark required is 70%.
 Students can submit also a language certificate instead of a result from secondary school.
-The application fee is 100€, results are announced after the 1st of July (for September intake) or after 1st of December (for February intake).
+The application fee is 100€, and results are announced after the 1st of July (for September intake) or after the 1st of December (for February intake).
 Academic documents need to be translated into English.

-The University of Latvia – the University is offering 60 places for international students of general medicine.
-Students will submit required secondary certificates and the decision will be made in the following way: value of subjects – Chemistry (40%), Biology (40%) and English (20%) grade OR your Natural sciences (80%) and English (20%) grade if you haven’t studied Chemistry or Biology.
+The University of Latvia is offering 60 places for international students of general medicine.
+Students will submit required secondary certificates and the decision will be made in the following way: the value of subjects – Chemistry (40%), Biology (40%), and English (20%) grade OR your Natural sciences (80%) and English (20%) grade if you haven’t studied Chemistry or Biology.
 It is mandatory to score at least 60% from every subject to be eligible to apply.
-Results will be announced by mid of July, application deadline is mostly mid of May.
+Results will be announced by mid of July, the application deadline is mostly mid of May.

-Medical University in Szczecin, Poland – there is a language certificate needed (for precise information on language certificate level, please check: https://www.pum.edu.pl/english/admissions-office/application-requirements/english-proficiency-certificates).
-Also marks from secondary school from biology, chemistry, mathematics and physics (if you had all 4, the best 2 results will be taken into consideration).
+There is a language certificate needed (for precise information on language certificate level, please check: https://www.pum.edu.pl/english/admissions-office/application-requirements/english-proficiency-certificates).
+Also marks from secondary school in biology, chemistry, mathematics, and physics (if you had all 4, the best 2 results will be taken into consideration).
 They must be completed at a certain level – for precise information, please check page: https://www.pum.edu.pl/english/admissions-office/application-requirements/educational-criteria

 Applicants from Germany must have an average mark better than 2,7 from Abitur.

-Medical University in Bialystok, Poland – admission is given based on (A) the official high school transcript/maturity certificate/ and on the candidate request, grades recorded in the other certificates (SAT II subject test exam or other post-graduate university courses) and (B) oral interview.
-Positive results from 2 out of 4 subjects must be showed – subjects are biology, chemistry, physics and mathematics.
-The oral interview is focused on the motivation of applicant, predisposition for the medical profession and English level of knowledge.
+Admission is given based on (A) the official high school transcript/maturity certificate/ and on the candidate’s request, grades recorded in the other certificates (SAT II subject test exam or other post-graduate university courses), and (B) oral interview.
+Positive results from 2 out of 4 subjects must be shown – subjects are biology, chemistry, physics and mathematics.
+The oral interview is focused on the motivation of the applicant, predisposition for the medical profession, and English level of knowledge.
 There are programs General medicine and Dentistry offered.